openSUSE/news-o-o/_posts/2010-07-21-timeline-for-opensuses-strategy-discussion.markdown

 layout: post
 link: https://news.opensuse.org/2010/07/21/timeline-for-opensuses-strategy-discussion/
 slug: timeline-for-opensuses-strategy-discussion
-title: Timeline for openSUSEâ€™s strategy discussion
+title: Timeline for openSUSE’s strategy discussion
 wordpress_id: 3840
 categories:
 - Project
 ---

-Due to the positive fact that more proposals emerge, we wanted toÂ take the time to make them into polished proposals that we want toÂ publish for discussion as well.
+Due to the positive fact that more proposals emerge, we wanted to take the time to make them into polished proposals that we want to publish for discussion as well.